aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   name: pod-reader
   apigroup: ""
 ```
-- to create the above manifest, save the yaml and create as follows:
+- to create the above manifest, create and save the yaml as follows (again, yaml
+  file name is of your choosing):
 `kubectl create -f rolebinding-pod-reader-example.yaml`.

-### roles can be created imperatively by using kubectl
+### alternatively roles can be created imperatively by using kubectl:

+- Note: **Getting comfortable with the imperative route will be beneficial from
+  the exam perspective in terms of saving time**

 - create a role named "pod-reader" that allows a user to perform get, watch and
   list on pods `kubectl create role pod-reader --verb=get --verb=list
   --verb=watch --resource=pods`.